Child Custody Lehigh County

 With an office in Emmaus, we're here for you.

 Dutko Law, LLC, provides legal representation for family law issues in Lehigh County.
-We can help you get the outcome you desire.
+Whether you live in Allentown or the surrounding areas, we can help you get the outcome you desire.

 Legal proceedings involving custody can get very confusing.
 Nobody wants to be in a custody battle, especially one that has gotten hostile.
 Often, though, that’s precisely what happens in custody proceedings.
 A child is uniquely special to parents, and with the stakes being so high, having a disagreement over child custody in Lehigh County can be not only financially draining, but also emotionally.
 At Dutko Law, we understand how stressful that can be.
 We fight for you in the best interests of your child to ensure you aren’t separated unlawfully.